What To Do In Tarifa, Spain? Complete Travel Guide

 If you’re a beginner you can choose one of the dozens of schools in the area (remember to always choose a licensed one), and sign up for lessons.
 You can take private lessons, semi-private with 2 or 3 students however group ones with 3+ students are available as well.
 Don’t worry about the equipment – the school will provide it.
 If you already know how to kite or surf, you can easily rent or buy the equipment in one of the schools or shops.

-You can also try scuba diving in Tarifa.
-But remember that you cannot dive on your own – you have to choose one of the diving centers.
+You can also try scuba diving in Tarifa, but remember that you cannot dive on your own.
+You have to choose one of the diving centers.
 Most of the diving in Tarifa takes place around Isla de las Palomas.
 You’ll be able to spot marine animals like moray eels, octopus, scorpion fish, wrasses, ocean sunfish, sea perch, and many more.
 What’s more, diving in Tarifa means diving in the Mediterranean Sea and the Atlantic Ocean at the same time – cool, huh?

 Best things to do in Tarifa Spain - Practice watersports